theodoreb/theodoreb.github.io/_posts/2014-01-25-critical-gaps-in-drupal-js.markdown

 There is still a long way to go for Drupal to become a javascript heaven.
 We can use all the help we can get to make that sooner rather than later.

+---
+**2014-01-26**: The patch for [Use JSDoc] [usejsdoc] has been posted to the issue queue and needs people to improve and review it.

 [overlay]: https://drupal.org/node/2088121 "Issue #2088121: Remove Overlay"
 [jstest]: https://prague2013.drupal.org/session/javascript-testing "DrupalCon Prague: javascript testing"